coredns/coredns.io/content/plugins/hosts.md

 The plugin reloads the content of the hosts file every 5 seconds.
 Upon reload, CoreDNS will use the new definitions.
 Should the file be deleted, any inlined content will continue to be served.
 When the file is restored, it will then again be used.

+If you want to pass the request to the rest of the plugin chain if there is no match in the *hosts* plugin, you must specify the `fallthrough` option.

 This plugin can only be used once per Server Block.